velsa/notehost/README.md

 ---

 1. Add your domain to Cloudflare.
-Make sure that DNS doesn't have any `A` records for your domain and no `CNAME` alias for `www`
+Make sure that DNS doesn't have `A` records for your domain and no `CNAME` alias for `www`
-2. Create a new worker on Cloudflare with the name `yourdomain-com-notion-proxy`
+2. Create a new worker on Cloudflare and give it a meaningful name, e.g. `yourdomain-com-notion-proxy`
-3. Leave the default example worker code, we will overwrite it anyway during deploy (see below)
+3. Keep the default example worker code, we will overwrite it anyway during deploy (see below)

 > A bit outdated but detailed description on how to add your domain to Cloudflare and create a worker is [here](https://stephenou.notion.site/stephenou/Fruition-Free-Open-Source-Toolkit-for-Building-Websites-with-Notion-771ef38657244c27b9389734a9cbff44).
 >